Online voting and elections

 Public intrusion test 2022

-Swiss Post will conduct a public intrusion test over four weeks (8 August to 2 September 2022), during which time ethical hackers can attempt to access the e-voting infrastructure.
+Over four weeks from 8 August to 2 September 2022, Swiss Post conducted a public intrusion test, during which ethical hackers attempted to access the e-voting infrastructure.
+Around 3,400 people from around the world took part.
+For the first time, the ethical hackers were able to try out and target the vote casting process on the voting portal using sample voting cards.
+The participants were not able to “crack” the e-voting infrastructure and infiltrate it.
 The intrusion test is a recurring measure as part of the e-voting system checks as well as a legal requirement of the Swiss Confederation.

 Public intrusion test 2019